See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Introduction

 \section{Introduction}

 In \textit{Ways of Seeing}, the art critic John Berger writes ``The way we see things is affected by \textit{what we know} and \textit{what we believe}."
-This knowledge and these beliefs are informed by culture \citep{goldstein1957defining}.
-Research from the cognitive sciences shows that culture mediates aspects of visual perception like color grouping and attentional focus \cite{chiao2008cultural}.
-While many studies have found that language models exhibit a Western worldview in knowledge (e.g. entities) and beliefs (e.g. values) \cite{xu2024survey}, how vision-language models (VLMs) see things remains understudied.
-Whose perspective do VLMs model?
-And what determines this perspective?
+This knowledge and these beliefs are informed by culture \Citep{goldstein1957defining}.
+Research from the cognitive sciences shows that culture mediates aspects of visual perception like color grouping and attentional focus \citep{chiao2008cultural}.
+While many studies have found that language models exhibit a Western worldview in knowledge (e.g. entities) and beliefs (e.g. values) \citep{xu2024survey}, how vision-language models (VLMs) see things remains understudied.
+Whose perspective do state-of-the-art VLMs model?
+And how does language affect this perspective?

-Recent progress in image-conditioned NLP has been driven by fusing pre-trained vision encoders with large language models (LLMs) to build VLMs \citep{alayrac2022flamingo, liu2024llava}.
-By leveraging the knowledge in the weights of their LLMs, these VLMs generalize to many image understanding tasks in a zero-shot fashion \citep{tsimpoukelli2021multimodal}.
-Moreover, because these LLMs are often multilingual \citep{blevins2022language}, the resultant VLMs can respond fluently to queries about images in many languages.
+Recent progress in image-conditioned NLP has been driven by fusing pre-trained vision encoders with large language models (LLMs) to build VLMs \citep{awais2023foundational}.
+By leveraging the knowledge in their constituent LLMs, VLMs generalize to many image understanding tasks in a zero-shot fashion \citep{tsimpoukelli2021multimodal}.
+Moreover, because their LLMs are often multilingual \citep{blevins2022language}, some VLMs can respond fluently to queries about images in many languages.

 However, while VLMs can generate text in \textit{different languages}, they should also reflect \textit{different cultures}, accurately modeling their imagery and perspectives (see Figure \ref{fig:teaser}).
-Prior work has shown that CLIP-style vision encoders suffer degraded performance on non-Western images in objective tasks like object identification \cite{de2019does, richards2023does, nwatu2023bridging} due to the distribution of images seen during multimodal fusion \cite{shankar2017no, pouget2024no}.
-In contrast, we extend this analysis to subjective tasks and VLMs, focusing in particular on the effects of \textit{language}: its distribution in text-only pre-training and its selection when prompting.
-We address two key research questions: 1) Is state-of-the-art VLM performance better on images and labels from the West than on images and labels from the East?
-2) How does language affect this bias?
+This is not guaranteed through translation alone.
+Prior work has shown that vision encoders suffer degraded performance on non-Western images in objective tasks like object identification \citep{de2019does, richards2023does, nwatu2023bridging} due to the distribution of images seen during multimodal fusion \citep{shankar2017no, pouget2024no}.
+In contrast, our focus is the effect of \textit{language} on bias in both \textit{objective} and \textit{subjective} image understanding. \textbf{In particular, how does using a culturally closer language (during both text-only pre-training and prompting) affect this bias?}